mjtsai1974/DevBlog/_posts/2018-07-29-bayesian-ml-net-var-elim-order-moral.md

 <!--
+the probability of a variable conditioned on its Markov blanket depends only on potentials involving that node

+A->B<-C::BN => A-B-C::MN
-the probability of a variable conditioned on its Markov blanket depends only on potentials involving that node p.31@http://people.csail.mit.edu/dsontag/courses/pgm12/slides/lecture2.pdf
+take B as the evidence node, then the probability of a variable conditioned on its Markov blanket depends only on potentials involving that node reveals that any BN conditioned on evidence can be regarded as a Markov network p.31@http://people.csail.mit.edu/dsontag/courses/pgm12/slides/lecture2.pdf

 any BN conditioned on evidence can be regarded as a Markov network